SapuSeven/BetterUntis/README.md

 Kotlin has many features and libraries that immensely help to communicate with the Untis API and process the timetable data.

 Another major change is the use of a custom WeekView (based on [Till Hellmund](https://github.com/thellmund)'s fork of [Android-Week-View](https://github.com/alamkanak/Android-Week-View)) for the timetable display.
 This also improved performance by a lot.

-### Update as of 2021:

-_Due to me leaving school and starting to work, I don't have access to Untis any more which greatly reduces my ability to test the app.
-Unfortunately, this and my lack of free time means that I currently don't actively work on this project._

 ## New features
 - Select your school by name or ID, no URL needed